CALL OR TEXT US FOR A COMPLIMENTARY CASE EVALUATION

 • Keep written records of each action.

 Even if a firing is justified, how it’s handled matters.
-With these policies in place, your handbook starts to function as both a rulebook and shield.
+With these policies in place, your handbook starts to function as both a rulebook and a shield.
 But it still needs to reflect your business.
 Let’s talk about how to tailor it to your company’s needs.

 Customizing Your Handbook To Fit Your Business

 Not all businesses are alike.
 Neither are their employee handbooks.
 A retail store’s handbook shouldn’t look like one from a tech startup.
-The more specific you are, the more helpful, and protective your handbook becomes.
+The more specific you are, the more helpful and protective your handbook becomes.

 Each industry carries its own risks.
 Food service?
 You need hygiene and safety rules.
 Construction?
 Address equipment protocols and site safety.
-Office based?
+Office-based?
 Think about confidentiality and device usage.

 Tailor language to your daily operations.
 Avoid generic templates.